 Over time, I found that city driving in the hybrid did not give me the best gas mileage.
 As careful as I was noting the traffic around me and planning my acceleration to stay as long as possible in electric mode, my hard-earned gas mileage gains were quickly erased every time I needed to make a yellow light or merge the Toyota in with with faster traffic.

 If you get a Prius, drive it lightly — but don’t become obsessed with the vehicle's electric motor.
 Clock lots of time on the highway at 55 mph, and the engine will yield gas mileage in the mid-40s per gallon.
 Around town, a prudent stretch or two in electric mode will balance out the times you need the gasoline engine to accelerate the Prius quickly.
 And with any luck, you’ll achieve respectable gas mileage — not 50 or 60 mpg fuel economy, but still fuel mileage you couldn’t dream of in another car.

-Update: Over the course of the week I commuted 4.5 miles to work — in downtown Chicago, from Lincoln Park to the Loop — and drove a mix of short (less than a mile) and medium (12-15 mile) distances at mostly sub-highway speeds in varying traffic conditions.
+Update: Over the course of the week I commuted in the Toyota Prius, 4.5 miles to work — in downtown Chicago, from Lincoln Park to the Loop — and drove a mix of short (less than a mile) and medium (12-15 mile) distances at mostly sub-highway speeds in varying traffic conditions.
 Weather ranged from the mid-30s to mid-50s, and apart from a few parking garages, elevation changes throughout the week were minimal.
 The air conditioning remained off almost all week.
-The Prius Touring Edition I tested features 16-inch wheels and tires, compared to the standard model’s 15-inch combination.
+The Prius Touring Edition I tested features 16-inch wheels and tires, compared to the standard hybrid model’s 15-inch combination.